RobertoFalconi/MinimalAPIsTemplate/README.md

 # MinimalAPIsTemplate
-Complete and working Minimal APIs template, with OAuth 2.0 Authentication, using JWT Bearer and JWS signed with X509 Certificate and RSA.
+Complete and working Minimal APIs template, with support to Docker, Entity Framework, Swagger, OAuth 2.0 Authentication using JWT Bearer.

+Example of APIs to generate JWS signed with X509 Certificate and RSA, and APIs to generate JWS nested in JWE encrypted with AES.